kormart/php-phone/README.md

+<h2>php-phone </h2>

-This is a PHP server for a very simple phone app working towards
+This is a PHP server for a very simple phone app working towards AT&T's WebRTC API.

+Make sure you paste in your Developer Credentials, as indicated.
+You'll get the Credentials when you register a new app at the AT&T Alpha API site.

 <pre><code> <?php
 	    // oAuth 2.0 Configuration